AstroWheel/AstroWheel/README.md

 ## post regulations
 * Each post need to have a brief title start with level 2 title "## some question"
-* we can some meta data for this posts, like tags.
+* we make a discription and add some meta data for this posts, like tags.
-* Then submitter start a level 4 title with his or her name "#### someone" (to make the text smaller..)
+* then submitter start a level 4 title with his or her name "#### someone" (to make the text smaller..)
 * and the last is your content.

 Here is an example post.